eclipse-zenoh/zenoh-pico/README.md

 # Eclipse Zenoh
 The Eclipse Zenoh: Zero Overhead Pub/sub, Store/Query and Compute.

-Zenoh (pronounce _/zeno/_) unifies data in motion, data at rest and computations.
+Zenoh (pronounce _/zeno/_) unifies data in motion, data at rest, and computations.
 It carefully blends traditional pub/sub with geo-distributed storages, queries and computations, while retaining a level of time and space efficiency that is well beyond any of the mainstream stacks.

 Check the website [zenoh.io](http://zenoh.io) and the [roadmap](https://github.com/eclipse-zenoh/roadmap) for more detailed information.

 -------------------------------
 # Zenoh-Pico: native C library for constrained devices

-zenoh-pico is the [Eclipse zenoh](http://zenoh.io) implementation that targets constrained devices and offers a native C API.
+zenoh-pico is the [Eclipse zenoh](http://zenoh.io) implementation that targets constrained devices, offering a native C API.
 It is fully compatible with its main [Rust Zenoh implementation](https://github.com/eclipse-zenoh/zenoh), providing a lightweight implementation of most functionalities.

 Currently, zenoh-pico provides support for the following (RT)OSs and protocols: